learn-co-curriculum/dsc-introduction-to-time-series/README.md

 ## Time Series Histogram and Density Plots

-Another important visualization is of the distribution of observations themselves.
+Another important visualization shows the distribution of observations themselves.
 This means a plot of the values without the temporal ordering.

 Most linear time series forecasting methods assume a well-behaved distribution of observations e.g. a normal distribution.
 This can be explicitly checked using tools like statistical hypothesis tests we saw during hypothesis testing exercises.
-Visualizing these distributions can provide a useful first check of the distribution of observations both on raw observations and after any type of data transform has been performed.
+Visualizing these distributions can provide a useful first check of the distribution of observations both on raw observations and after any type of data transformation has been performed.

 We will now create a histogram plot of the observations in the dataset using `hist()`.